BeckaL/elevator-glitch/README.md

-This is a scala programme with an SBT structure to model how different lift algorithms affect people's waiting time.
+This is a scala programme with an SBT structure.

+The eventual aim is to model how different lift algorithms affect people's waiting time.
-The model's assumptions are as follows:

-* Time proceeds in a 'tick based' fashion, rather than continuously
-* People will wait for a lift until it comes (rather than getting bored and taking the stairs)
-* Lifts take 1 tick to move up or down one floor, and it takes 1 tick for 0 - 5 people to enter or leave the lift, and 2 ticks for 5 or more people.
+It's also got an ASCII animation front end to visualise a simulation (and because that's about as front end as I get)

-## Running the programme
+## Running the programme to see a random visualisation

 `sbt compile`
 `sbt run`